What to Do When the Schedule Is Too Full

 It’s time to take a good hard look at your activities and homeschool.

-First consider which activities are non-negotiable.
-These are activities which support your reasons for homeschooling, activities which your family would sorely miss if the dropped.
+First, consider which activities are non-negotiable.
+These are activities that support your reasons for homeschooling, activities which your family would sorely miss if they dropped.

 You have a child who’s a talented dancer and dreams of dancing on Broadway.
 Keep the dance lessons.